qnater/HeartBeatUniFr/README.md

     user command :
     ```
-    Please watch, take the results of the command and change percentage by pitch.
+    Please watch, take the results of the command and replace percentage by pitch.
     ```